Go Back

 Carissa Erzen

-This no-knead German black bread called Schwarzbrot is super healthy and hearty.
-It's made with soaked rye flour & sourdough for a tangy flavor & nutrition.
-And it's darkened with molasses, cocoa powder & brown sugar!
+This hearty no-knead German black bread called Schwarzbrot is made with soaked rye flour, optional sourdough, molasses, & brown sugar.

 5 from 5 votes